Acclaim Accreditation supplier FAQs

 Construction (Design and Management) Regulations are intended to ensure that health and safety issues are properly considered during a project's development so that the risk of harm to those who have to build, use and maintain structures is reduced.

 No, Constructionline has always recognised various assessment schemes and recognises all SSIP Members.
-For suppliers who were not members of an SSIP scheme, we collected their information within our appendices but we did not assess the information.
-For those not being assessed, this process will remain in place.
+For suppliers who were not members of an SSIP scheme, we collected their information but we did not assess the information.

 What is the difference between Constructionline and Acclaim Accreditation?